verticlabs/stylelint-config-vertic-order/README.md

 }
 ```

-Since it adds `stylelint-order` and `stylelint-config-rational-order` to plugins and also adds required rules, you don't have to do this yourself when extending this config.
+Since it adds `stylelint-order` and `stylelint-config-vertic-order` to plugins and also adds required rules, you don't have to do this yourself when extending this config.

 ## Optional options / rules